BurakYs/VidGet/README.md

 - [X] Organize the project structure
 - [ ] Add Instagram and YouTube download support
-- [ ] Add a download history page
+- [ ] Add a settings part to change preferred quality and one-click download options
-- [ ] Add a "Direct Download" preference

 ## 🤝 Community